The Importance Of The Gallbladder

 Livatone can support your gallbladder function and the healthy production of bile.
 I formulated Livatone to contain the most important natural ingredients that work together synergistically –

-These essential ingredients are combined together in a base of powdered vegetables and lecithin.
+These essential ingredients are combined together in a base of powdered vegetables.
 The powdered form of Livatone is the best to start with and it can be stirred into juice.
 Use the powder in a dose of 2 tsp daily for 2 months.
 Then change to the Livatone capsules for maintenance.

 - Include fresh green leafy herbs in your salads – the best liver cleansing herbs for your salads are mint, parsley, chives, green onion, shallots, basil, and cilantro (coriander).
 Use small amounts only to start with.
 If you use large amounts, you may find the taste disagreeable.